hj32/dog_app/README.md

 Creating a model that will predict the breed of a dog is a challenge.
 Similarities between breeds make this task difficult.
 Deep CNN models can perform this task supprisingly well.
 Combining the dog detection algorithm with the dog breed classification algorithm to make an algoithm that can ensure the subject in an image is a dog before classification is applied enhances the overall performance by ensuring that the subject is a dog before applying the breed classification to it.

+The model should perform better give more images to train on.
+More layers could be added to the models and the model trained for longer.
+Image augmentation is another way of improving the model and making  best use of the images available.

 ## Licensing, Authors, Acknowledgements